 Who Are Your Customers?
 Once you’ve determined what you’ll offer customers, it’s important to consider what type of customers you will target.
 Then, consider how you’ll meet the needs of these customers and how much they’ll pay for your products or services.

 Once you’ve established your business model, you're able to move on into incorporation.
 However, it’s never a good idea to stop planning and developing.
 You’re going to have a lot of work to do before the doors of your company open.
 Thankfully, our small business lawyers are here to walk with you through forming your legal business entity and beyond.
-Head over to our next blog to learn more about forming your business in 2019!
+In another installment of this series, you'll find information on incorporating your business.

 Klish and Eldreth, PLLC | Raleigh Small Business Lawyer